Hornady Critical Defense Review: An EDC All-Star

 What is the range of Hornady Critical Defense ammo?

 The effective range of cartridges depends on the firearm being used and the capabilities of the cartridge in question.
-Regardless, Hornady Critical Defense ammo will be effective at all typical self-defense ranges.
+Regardless, Hornady Critical Defense ammo will be effective over all typical self-defense ranges.

 Ammunition Reviews